OpenMW/openmw/docs/source/reference/modding/settings/water.rst

 This setting can be toggled with the 'Refraction' button in the Water tab of the Video panel of the Options menu.

-reflect actors
+reflection detail
 --------------

-:Type:		boolean
+:Type:		integer
-:Range:		True/False
+:Range:		0, 1, 2, 3
-:Default:	False
+:Default:	1

-This setting controls whether or not NPCs and creatures are drawn in water reflections.
+Controls what kinds of things are rendered in water reflections.

-Setting this to true will enable actors in reflections and increase realism with a likely decrease in performance.
+0: only terrain and the sky are reflected (acts like level 1 in interiors)
+1: statics, activators, and doors are also reflected
+2: items, containers, and particles are also reflected
+3: actors are also reflected

+The player is always reflected in third-person mode.
-This setting can be toggled with the 'Reflect actors' button in the Water tab of the Video panel of the Options menu.
+This setting can be changed ingame with the "Reflection shader detail" dropdown under the Water tab of the Video panel in the Options menu.

 small feature culling pixel size
 --------------------------------